Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 -Wp,-D_REENTRANT

-There are some interesting things in here.
-Two flags in particular I find really interesting: -ftrivial-auto-var-init=zero and -mrelax-cmpxchg-loop.
+The configuration contains some interesting flags.
+Two flags in particular I find noteworthy: -ftrivial-auto-var-init=zero and -mrelax-cmpxchg-loop.

 -ftrivial-auto-var-init is a security-related flag.
 I’ve heard that both ChromiumOS and Android use that flag in some form.
-Gentoo may add it to their hardened builds, at least this is what this open bug would suggest.
+Gentoo may add it to their hardened builds, at least this open bug suggests so.

 -mrelax-cmpxchg-loop relaxes spin loops in certain conditions, benefiting thread synchronization.
 Here is the GCC bug where it’s discussed.
-Intel discusses it a little here.
+Intel discusses it here.

-The question of compiler configure-time flags for Clear Linux gets complicated, because they have separate GCC builds for AVX2 and AVX512.
-Here are the configure-time flags for the main GCC build.
+The question of compiler configure-time flags for Clear Linux gets complicated, because they have separate GCC builds for Advanced Vector Extensions 2 (AVX2) and Advanced Vector Extensions 512 (AVX512) Here are the configure-time flags for the main GCC build.

 Similar situation for Clang.
 Here are the Clear Linux configuration-time flags for Clang/LLVM.